Last Updated on December 4, 2023 by Laura Teso

-- Murano: we were lucky enough to try a proven experience with a trip to the island of Murano and a visit with a demonstration to the Venier glass factory.
+- Murano: we were lucky enough to try a proven experience with a trip to the island of Murano.
+We visited a Venier glass factory.

-- The Lido of Venice is 12 minutes by vaporetto for those who want to spend a day on the beach, admire the Liberty villas or simply try to snatch a selfie with some celebrity at the Venice Film Festival.
+- The Lido of Venice is 12 minutes by vaporetto for those who want to spend a day on the beach.
+Or admire the Liberty villas or simply try to snatch a selfie with some celebrity at the Venice Film Festival.

 Hotel Indigo Venice